PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Eliminating Negative Occurrences

-Similarly, we use formulas of the form $\varphi(\vec x)[\lnot\nlei{j}{\vec y}]$ that replace every occurrence of $P_k(\vec z)$ by $\lnot \vec z \nleij{k}{j}_{\textup{ax}}\vec y$.
-Likewise for $\varphi(\vec x)[\lnot\nleqi{j}{\vec y}]$.
+Similarly, we use formulas of the form $\varphi(\vec x)[\lnot\nleqi{j}{\vec y}]$ that replace every occurrence of $P_k(\vec z)$ by $\lnot \vec z \nleqij{k}{j}_{\textup{ax}}\vec y$.
+Likewise for $\varphi(\vec x)[\lnot\nlei{j}{\vec y}]$.
 These will be used if we negate the formulas, so that overall all occurrences are positive again.
 The last kind of subformula is $\varphi(\vec x)[\bot]$, replacing all occurrences of any $P_k(\vec z)$ by $\bot$ (\emph{false}).
 It is true, if $\varphi$ is already true during the computation of the first stage.

-\begin{proof}[Proof sketch] We assume w.l.o.g.\ that all axioms in $\Pi_\ell$ use distinct variables and that $\Pi_\ell$ contains only a single axiom for each predicate $P_i$.
+\begin{proof} Let $P_1, \dots, P_m$ be the predicates affected by a stratum $\Pi_\ell$.
+We assume w.l.o.g.\ that all axioms in stratum $\Pi_\ell$ use distinct variables and that $\Pi_\ell$ contains for each $P_i$ only a single axiom that affects $P_i$.
 Otherwise we can combine the bodies of such axioms in a disjunction, renaming the variables accordingly.
-We refer to its body as $\varphi_i(\vec x)$.
+We refer to the body of the axiom affecting $P_i$ as $\varphi_i(\vec x)$.

 For $i,j\in\{1,\dots,m\}$, we use the following axioms (explained below):